BitcoinDesign/Guide/guide/payments/request.md

 {% include /tip/open.html label="Did you know?" icon="info" color="blue" %}

-Zero amount invoices use to be able to [be exploited](https://github.com/ottosuess/ottosuess.github.io/blob/master/zero-amount-payments.md) by intermediate routing nodes to steal a senders bitcoin.
+Zero amount invoices were [exploitable](https://github.com/ottosuess/ottosuess.github.io/blob/master/zero-amount-payments.md) by intermediate routing nodes to steal a senders bitcoin.
 This has since been patched and it's recommended that all lightning enabled wallets allow sending and receiving to zero amount invoices.

 {% include /tip/close.html %}